Fundamental Types (C++)

 Objects of type int can be declared as signed int or unsigned int.
 Signed int is a synonym for int.

-Sized integer __intn, where n is the size, in bits, of the integer variable. (__int8, __int16, __int32, __int64, and __int128 are Microsoft-specific keywords.
-Not all types are available on all architectures.)
+Sized integer __intn, where n is the size, in bits, of the integer variable. __int8, __int16, __int32 and __int64 are Microsoft-specific keywords.
+Not all types are available on all architectures. (__int128 is not supported.)

 Type long (or long int) is an integral type that is larger than or equal to the size of type int.